kulemandev/HSRS/README.md

-# HSRS: Hierarchical Slack-Reduction Slicing for railways FRMCS
+# DHS: Distributed Edge-based Hierarchical Slicing for railways FRMCS

 Abstract: Future Railway Mobile Communication System (FRMCS) is a 5G network that is currently being developed